awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Sample-Workloads-javajmx.md

 kubectl exec $JAR_SAMPLE_TRAFFIC_POD -n $JARCAT_SAMPLE_TRAFFIC_NAMESPACE -- curl http://localhost:9404
 ```

-## Example: Apache Tomcat Docker Image with Prometheus Metrics<a name="ContainerInsights-Prometheus-Sample-Workloads-javajmx-tomcat"></a>
+## Example: Apache Tomcat Docker image with Prometheus metrics<a name="ContainerInsights-Prometheus-Sample-Workloads-javajmx-tomcat"></a>

 Apache Tomcat server exposes JMX mBeans by default\.
 You can integrate JMX Exporter with Tomcat to expose JMX mBeans as Prometheus metrics\.
-The following example dockerfile shows the steps to build a testing image:
+The following example Dockerfile shows the steps to build a testing image:

 ```
 # From Tomcat 9.0 JDK8 OpenJDK